appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/email/amazon-ses.md

 ## Prerequisites

-Before you begin, ensure that you have the following:
+Before you begin, make sure that you have the following:

 - A self-hosted Appsmith instance.
 If you don't have one, see the [installation guides](/getting-started/setup/installation-guides) for installing Appsmith.
 - An Amazon Web Services (AWS) account.
 If you don't have one, [Create an AWS Account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).